glopzel/bookos-auth/README.md

 ## Future plans

-- use a book API to get the picture of the book image and add it to the card
+- use a book API to get each book cover
+- add other strategies for authentication with passport
 - rework/improve the code
-- add other strategies for authentication with passport